Thai Tamarind Cutting Board

 Some things about the cutting board are less than perfect.

 You might notice that the wood might have a few small natural marks on it.
 The wood also might have small surface cracks.
 Some have very little cracking, others have it on just one side.
+Most show marks as seen below, branch stems in the wood.
 Based on our experimentation at home, the cracks respond well if you condition your cutting board immediately by rubbing it several times with mineral oil.
 This helps contract the wood back.
 The small cracks also fill in with beeswax, or parafin wax.
 We notice that when street vendors are using tamarind cutting boards in Thailand, the odd small crack is fairly normal.
 With standard cleaning and use of vinegar & bleach on a regular basis (as with any cutting board) your cutting board will last forever.
 We've tried to show in pictures above what you can expect.

 Important: How to Care For Your Tamarind Cutting Board.

-When you get this cutting board, promptly season it by applying a generous amount of mineral oil to it.
+When you get this cutting board, promptly season it by applying a generous amount of bees wax to the outer 3" rim but you don't need to treat the main surface.
 Wipe thoroughly and let it soak in.
 Repeat several times over the course of the first week you own it, then apply once per month.
-Available at any drug store (laxative section) mineral oil is inexpensive and works wonders.
 It seals the grain from bacteria, prevents absporption, and keeps the wood moisturized to prevent splitting.

-Beeswax is an all natural anti-bacteria that seals your cutting board also.
+Beeswax is an all natural anti-bacteria that seals your cutting board.
 You can buy pure beeswax online but also in some stores.
 Pure beeswax is made into candles that you can use as well.
 At ImportFood.com we love beeswax with a passion, and raise bees as a hobby.
 Tamarind, cutting boards, and beeswax are a nice combination of things we love the most.
-A home recipe for a good cutting board preservative: Mix 10 parts mineral oil to 1 part paraffin or bees wax.
-Carefully warm the mixture in a microwave just until the wax melts.
+Carefully warm the wax just until the wax melts.
 Apply to your cutting board warm.